conftube/conftube/frontend/README.md

 ## development

-The frontend will be served by the backend express server.
+The frontend will be served by the backend server.
 To continually build it for changes, run the following command besides the backend server:

 ```shell